guillermo-ampie/promote-to-production-exercise/README.md

 * swap the new bucket(green version) with the currently attached bucket(blue version) to the CloudFront distribution
 * delete the blue environment

-4.- Refresh your browser tab, you must see the "new" web site
+4.- Refresh your browser tab; you must see the "new" web site

 5.- To delete all resources, run: `cleanup_resources.sh`